Chapter 16: Blueprints and Welding Symbols

 Overview

-Welding symbols are a standardized system developed by the American Welding Society.
-To a layman the symbols may not mean much, but with a little knowledge they become an incredibly effective tool for communicating welding requirements for any project.
+Welding symbols are a standardized system developed by the American Welding Society (AWS).
+To a layperson the symbols may not mean much, but with a little knowledge they become an incredibly effective tool for communicating welding requirements for any project.

-Print and weld symbol interpretation are broad topics with many conventions.
-Fully exploring the topics would warrant its own book.
+Print and weld symbol interpretation are broad topics with many conventions, and fully exploring the topics would warrant its own book.
 However, this chapter will equip the reader with enough fundamental knowledge to interpret most blueprints they will encounter.

 Objectives